Fokker XB-8

 The Fokker XB-8 was a bomber built for the United States Army Air Corps in the 1930s, derived from the high-speed Fokker O-27 observation aircraft.

 Design and development

 During assembly, the second prototype XO-27 was converted to a bomber prototype, dubbed the XB-8.
 While the XB-8 was much faster than existing biplane bombers, it did not have the bomb capacity to be considered for production.
 Two YB-8s and 4 Y1B-8s were ordered, but these were changed mid-production to Y1O-27 configuration.

 The wing of the XB-8 and XO-27 was built entirely from wood, although the fuselage was constructed of steel tubes covered with fabric with the exception of the nose which had a corrugated metal.
 They featured the first retractable landing gear ever fitted to an Army Air Corps bomber or observation craft.
 The undercarriage retracted electrically.
-Crew was three in tandem position.
+The crew was three in tandem position.